 EF collaborates with many top Japanese universities to organize various summer programs.
 This may vary annually.
 Check out EF’s website for more information: https://www.ef.edu/pg/summer-study-abroad-japan/

 3. YFU (Youth For Understanding)

 YFU is a non-profit international educational organization with partners in more than 60 different countries.
-Youth For Understanding is one of the world’s oldest, largest and most respected intercultural exchange programs.
-According to YFU, it is estimated that there had been more than 270,000 students to participate in their partner’s programs in the previous years.
+Youth For Understanding is one of the world’s oldest, largest, and most respected intercultural exchange programs.
+According to YFU, it is estimated that there had been more than 270,000 students participating in their partner’s programs in the previous years.

 - Summer Program: $8,995